Robinpig/Note/docs/CS/Algorithms/tree.md

 Analysis suggests that a B-tree will be ln 2 = 69 percent full.
 Better space utilization can be obtained if, instead of always splitting a node when the tree obtains its (m + 1)th entry, the routine searches for a sibling that can take the extra child.

+## LSM-trees

+The [LSM-tree](/docs/CS/Algorithms/LSM.md) uses an algorithm that defers and batches index changes, migrating the changes out to disk in a particularly efficient way reminiscent of merge sort.

 ## Summary

 We have seen uses of trees in operating systems, compiler design, and searching.